sjtu-deadpool/e6691_2025spring_paperreviewsrepo_shared/Mask_R-CNN.jm5876.qw2438.zl3477/readme.md

    - Ensure that the downloaded weights are placed in the correct directory as required by the notebook.

 2. **Run `main_predict_E.ipynb`**
-   - Open the Jupyter Notebook.
-   - Load the pre-trained weights.
-   - Perform inference using the Mask R-CNN model.

 ## Training Instructions
 If you wish to train Mask R-CNN from scratch or fine-tune the model, use `train_multi_GPU.ipynb`:

-1. Set up the training dataset.
-2. Configure the model parameters.
-3. Run the notebook on a system with multiple GPUs for efficient training.

-For any issues or questions, please refer to the documentation inside each notebook.
-Happy coding!